robotice/robotice/docs/source/config/environment.rst

 Environment Configuration - Physical Hardware
 =================

-This configuration is only on the Reasoner !
-And is distributed for all hosts connected to same AMQP broker.
+This configuration applies only to the Reasoner role.
+It is distributed to all hosts connected to same AMQP broker.

 You can override path to configuration direcotry by setting system variable `R_CONFIG_DIR`.